Best Way to Cook Live Lobster and Lobster Tail at Home

 The Ultimate guide to lobster cooking Times and Tips

 First, is steaming lobster better than boiling?
 Not necessarily.
 It all comes down to how you like to cook.
-Steaming cooks whole lobsters more slowly than boiling, so it reduces the chance of overcooking and offers more control.
+Steaming cooks whole lobsters more slowly than boiling, reducing the chance of overcooking and offering more control.
 It also makes less of a mess!
-Go with steaming if you plan on serving whole lobster at a sit down dinner.
+Go with steaming if you plan on serving whole lobster at a sit-down dinner.

 Keep the lid on tight to keep in the steam.
-A steamer rack is not a necessity; it just keeps the lobsters from getting charred on the bottom of the pot.
-You can also use a vegetable steamer rack or an upside colander inside the pot.
+A steamer rack is not necessary; it just keeps the lobsters from getting charred on the bottom of the pot.
+You can also use a vegetable steamer rack or an upside-down colander inside the pot.

-1. Fill a pot with 2 inches of water, and toss in some sea salt if you’re using freshwater.
-You can also add seaweed for extra flavor if you like.
+1. Fill a pot with 2 inches of water, and toss in some sea salt if you’re using fresh water.
+You can also add seaweed for extra flavor.

 2. Crank up the heat until the water is really boiling.